 Engineering and Applied Science Program at Washington University Dual-Degree Program (BA/BS)

 To qualify for this program, students must complete a minimum of 70-90 semester hours of transferable college credit.
-This includes the Liberal Arts Core requirements of The College of Idaho.
 Note that courses with grades below C- do not transfer.
 Students must also have a recommendation from the Dual Degree Liaison Officer and a grade point average of 3.25 or better both overall and in science and mathematics courses.
 Students below this standard will be considered on a case-by-case basis and must also submit at least one letter of recommendation from at least one science or mathematics professor.

 The following course work is also required: